-A. The recommended dietary allowance (RDA) for vitamin C (ascorbic acid) is 90 mg for adult men and 75 mg for adult women.
+A. The recommended dietary allowance (RDA) for ascorbic acid is 90 mg for adult men and 75 mg for adult women.
 Smokers need more.
 So do women who are pregnant or breast feeding.
 (Here is the detailed breakdown.)

 How Much Vitamin C Is in Your Diet?

-According to the CDC, nearly 16 million Americans get too little vitamin C, less than 30 mg a day.
+According to the CDC, nearly 16 million Americans get too little ascorbic acid, less than 30 mg a day.
 Some experts suggest supplementing with 200 to 300 mg a day to be safe.
 Citrus foods are a wonderful source, but not everyone can tolerate them.
-Other foods high in vitamin C include bell peppers, kiwifruit, broccoli, strawberries and Brussels sprouts.
-Cantaloupe, cabbage and cauliflower also provide significant ascorbic acid.
+Other foods high in ascorbic acid include bell peppers, kiwifruit, broccoli, strawberries and Brussels sprouts.
+Cantaloupe, cabbage and cauliflower are also rich in this vitamin.

 Why You Need Vitamin C:

 Vitamin C is critical for the immune system, skin and connective tissue and has anti-cancer activity.
-Vitamin C also promotes the absorption of nonheme iron from plant foods, and thus helps prevent iron deficiency anemia.
-The RDA may protect people from deficiency (scurvy) but may not be optimal for good health.
+This vitamin also promotes the absorption of nonheme iron from plant foods, and thus helps prevent iron deficiency anemia.
+The RDA may protect people from deficiency (scurvy) but it might not dictate optimal levels for good health.

 You can read more about unusual uses for vitamin C, such as to calm a cough due to asthma or to protect the stomach from damage caused by aspirin or other NSAIDs.
-Tell us about your experience using vitamin C supplements.
+Tell us about your experience using ascorbic acid supplements.